 The progress made toward addressing this goal has been through the remote sensing analyses using spectroscopic data from orbital instruments: Chandrayaan-1 (M3), SELENE (MI and SP) and LRO (DIVINER, LROC WAC).
-In addition to primary rock types of the crust (Greenhagen et al., 2010; Taylor, 2009; Dhingra et al., 2015), the orbital data have identified new rock types (not represented in the sample collections) such as 'pink' Mg-rich spinel anorthosite from the lower crust (Dhingra et al., 2011; Pieters et al., 2011; Pieters et al., 2014), and water-rich KREEP-rich silicic volcanism (Glotch et al., 2010; Jolliff et al., 2011; Klima et al., 2013; Bhattacharya et al., 2013).
+In addition to primary rock types of the crust

+(Greenhagen et al., 2010; Taylor, 2009; Dhingra et al., 2015), the orbital data have identified new rock types (not found in the samples) such as 'pink' Mg-rich spinel anorthosite from the lower crust (Dhingra et al., 2011; Pieters et al., 2011; Pieters et al., 2014), and water-rich KREEP-rich silicic volcanism (Glotch et al., 2010; Jolliff et al., 2011; Klima et al., 2013; Bhattacharya et al., 2013).
 Well-documented samples, however, are lacking to characterize these in detail.
 Such unusual components suggest processes are active that might lead to local concentrated resources.
-The diversity of rock types is now beginning to be understood at a basic level, but translating that into a coherent understanding of the formation sequence during the early lunar history and the sequence of events post-differentiation remains a future goal.
+The diversity of rock types is now beginning to be understood at a basic level, but translating that into a coherent understanding of the sequence of how these rocks formed during early lunar history and the sequence of events post-differentiation remains a future goal.